okta/okta-sdk-dotnet/docs/OrgSettingApi.md

 Opt out all Users from Okta Communication emails

-Opts out all users of this org from Okta Communication emails.
+Opts out all users of this org from Okta Communication emails

 ### Example
 ```csharp